gcmd/gcmd.github.io/_posts/2019-05-30-gcmd-ubuntu-deb.md

 It has been reported by some users that the approach below is not working with Linux Mint 20 and Ubuntu 20.04 LTS.

+### UPDATE (January 28, 2021)

+New instructions are available for building GCDR on Ubuntu 20.04 and Linux Mint 20.
+PLease check the Latest news on the home page.

 ## Part 1 - Installation from source

 The first step is to create a development environment with the necessary